rachelthorwitz/getting_and_cleaning_data/Codebook.md

 * subid - The ID of the test subject
 * actid - The ID of the activity performed when the corresponding measurements were taken
-* acttype - The type of activity performed when the corresponding measurements were taken, corresponds to the actid:
+* acttype - The label of activity performed when the corresponding measurements were taken, corresponds to the actid:

 * Value 1: WALKING